 Money is equally intoxicating.
 We go to great lengths to accumulate wealth, sometimes to our own detriment.
 I once punished myself every morning by opening up the local McDonald’s at 6:00 am for $3 an hour.
 How else was I suppose to afford a beater to get to school?
 At my station I’d fry nine eggs at a time, with both hands moving swiftly in order to produce those wonderfully healthy Egg McMuffins we’ve all come to love.
 I didn’t do so well unfortunately, so my manager promoted me to work the cash register.

 All was going horribly until she walked in the door.
 She so happened to be the most beautiful girl in the world whose attention I’ve been trying so hard to get for the longest time.
 Not in this uniform!
 How embarrassing, I thought to myself.
 Too late.
 She walked up to my register, gave me a smile and ordered a side salad and a Quarter Pounder with Cheese.
 I was smitten and hooked her up with a free apple pie on the side.
 From then on, all I wanted to do was make my $3 an hour at the cash register so one day she would return and we could have our 30 seconds of bliss again.

 We must constantly balance our desires for financial freedom with our hopes of being with the people we care about the most.
 This new column will explore the stories of people who are striving to achieve harmony with love and money.
 We’ll discuss all the dilemmas people face and hopefully find veritable solutions through our discussions.
 I hope to see you soon over the next few articles!

-Published or updated September 20, 2010.
+Updated June 23, 2016 and originally published September 21, 2010.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.